JohannesNakayama/JohannesNakayama.github.io/content/curriculum-vitae.md

 **Data Scientist**

-Fabit's mission was to help people become financially healthy.
+Fabit's mission is to help people become financially healthy.
-Our main product was a personal finance app that allowed users to keep track of their expenses and budget their money.
+Our main product is a personal finance app that allows users to keep track of their expenses and budget their money.
-We had a specific focus on helping people out of financially dire situations, for example if they had a lot of debt.
+We focus specifically on helping people out of financially dire situations, for example if they have a lot of debt.
-I worked at Fabit as a data scientist.
+I work at Fabit as a data scientist.
-Most of my work consested of working on the product in the frontend (Dart/Flutter), backend (Spring/Kotlin), and on the database (PostgreSQL).
+Most of my work consists of working on the product in the frontend (Dart/Flutter), backend (Spring/Kotlin), and on the database (PostgreSQL).
-Apart from that, I analyzed the company's data, building a semi-automated reporting infrastructure and interactive data visualizations.
+Apart from that, I built a semi-automated reporting infrastructure, analyze the company's data, and communicate my results via interactive visualizations and dashboards.
 For data analyses, I used R (mainly a tidyverse stack and shiny for interactive visualizations and dashboards).

-- recommender system for next action to improve financial situation
-- automated budgeting algorithm

 ### 2021 Feb - 2022 Jul: Human-Computer Interaction Center (RWTH Aachen University)

 **Research Assistant**

+At RWTH Aachen University I researched emergent phenomena in social systems, using agent-based modeling, tools from network science and graph theory.
-* research on emergent phenomena in social systems, especially in online social and collaborative software, network science, agent-based modeling, data visualization, opinion dynamics
+I focussed especially on online social and collaborative software, mainly in the field of opinion dynamics.
-* building a graph plot library component for seminr [TODO: link]
-* teaching materials for agent-based modeling and complex systems
+Apart from that, I did some research on information and data visualization.
+A list of research papers I co-authored is available on [Google Scholar](https://scholar.google.com/citations?user=UJHPeoUAAAAJ&hl=de&oi=ao).

 ### 2019 May - 2019 Aug: Optinoo GmbH

 **Data Science Intern**

-As an intern at Optinoo GmbH, I helped developing a matching algorithm that aimed at finding best matches between job candidates and companies on the basis of culture fit.
+As an intern at Optinoo GmbH, I helped develop a matching algorithm to find best matches between job candidates and companies on the basis of culture fit.

 ### 2018 Feb - 2021 Feb: Human-Computer Interaction Center (RWTH Aachen University)